 Ironworks During The Second World War

 The Second World War had a devastating effect on the ironworks industry in Japan.
-Regulations by the Japanese government in 1938 shift the focus of the industry to the war effort.
-Sadly a lot of antique ironware was destroyed to produce items such as canons.
+Regulations by the Japanese government in 1938 shifted the industry’s focus to the war effort.
+Sadly, a lot of antique ironware was destroyed to produce items such as canons.

 However, some local craftsmen refused to let their proud heritage die.
-And they joined together as a group to work for the preservation of the art of Nanbu Tekki.
+They joined together as a group to work for the preservation of Nanbu Tekki’s art.
 There are also stories of villagers protecting cast iron artifacts from authorities.
 For example, locals from Shiroishi successfully prevented a historical bell from being melted down.

 After the war, lifestyles changed.
 The demand for Nanbu Tekki decreased.
 In the 1960s, aluminum and stainless steel products took market share from traditional ironware.

 Nanbu Tekki Today

-Today Nanbu Tekki is having a resurgence in popularity.
-Today both new and vintage Nanbu Tekki are sought after.
+Today, Nanbu Tekki is having a resurgence in popularity.
+Today, both new and vintage Nanbu Tekki are sought after.
 Its distinctive character is still apparent in both traditional and modern designs.
-People all around the world have gained a fresh appreciation and love for Japanese cast iron.
+People worldwide have gained a fresh appreciation and love for Japanese cast iron.

-An authentic handmade Nanbu Tekki kettle can range in price from ¥50,000 up to around ¥300,000 (about $450–$3,000).
+An authentic handmade Nanbu Tekki kettle can range in price from ¥50,000 to around ¥300,000 (about $450–$3,000).
 But you can pick up sand-molded Nanbu teapots for a fraction of this price.
 And if you want to learn the difference between a cast-iron kettle and a teapot, click the link.

 First, artisans make a mold based on drawings.
-Then craftsmen pour special molding sand into a cylindrical wooden frame.
+Then, artisans pour special molding sand into a cylindrical wooden frame.
 The frame is to make the body of the kettle.
-While the pouring spout gets its own little mold.
+Meanwhile, the pouring spout gets its own little mold.

 Artisans also make individual clay molds for bespoke pieces.
-This is a time-consuming process and separates a Nanbu Tekki Tetsubin from low-cost manufacturers.
+This time-consuming process separates a Nanbu Tekki Tetsubin from low-cost manufacturers.

 Unique patterns or drawings characterize Nanbu Tekki from other cast iron.
 Traditionally, artisans press Nanbu Tekki designs into the clay mold by hand.

 Artisans use tools to press these designs into the mold while wet.
-(Interestingly, some tools for pressing are from the Edo Period and are still used today.
+(Interestingly, some tools for pushing are from the Edo Period and are still used today.